Gallium palladide

 Gallium palladide (GaPd or PdGa) is an intermetallic combination of gallium and palladium.
-In the Iron monosilicide crystal structure.
+It has the iron monosilicide crystal structure.
 The compound has been suggested as an improved catalyst for hydrogenation reactions.
 In principle, gallium palladide can be a more selective catalyst since unlike substituted compounds, the palladium atoms are spaced out in a regular crystal structure rather than randomly.